-It was hoped by the English that Tisquantum would mediate disagreements with the New England Indian tribes.
-What they discovered, however, was that there was little need as the tribes of New England, especially the Patuxets, had been decimated by a plague.
+The English hoped that Tisquantum would mediate disagreements with the New England Indian tribes.
+They found, though, that there was little need as the plague had decimated the tribes of New England.

 As Winslow explained:

-“Here let me not omit one notable (though wicked) practice of this Tisquantum, who to the end he might possess his Countrymen with the greater fear of us, and so consequently of himself, told them we had the plague buried in our store-house, which at our pleasure we could send forth to what place or people we would, and destroy them therewith, though we stirred not from home.”
+...he told them we had the plague buried in our store-house, which at our pleasure we could send forth to what place or people we would, and destroy them therewith, though we stirred not from home.

-When Massasoit learned, through another interpreter, that this was not the case, he became enraged at Tisquantum.
-For these and other tricks, Massasoit demanded the colonists hand Tisquantum over and he would be executed.
+The ploy failed.
+And when Massasoit learned, through another interpreter, about Tisquantum's trickery, he became enraged.
+Massasoit demanded the colonists hand Tisquantum over and so he could execute him.

-In the end, William Bradford avoided handing Tisquantum over.
+In the end, Bradford avoided giving up Tisquantum.
 Though obligated to do so by treaty – negotiated in part by Tisquantum himself – Tisquantum benefited from the arrival of a ship.
-Bradford demurred sending Tisquantum to Massasoit until he learned the nature of the ship, which he feared might be a sign of some conspiracy between the French and Indians.
-And Massasoit never raised the issue again.
+Bradford demurred sending Tisquantum to Massasoit until he learned the nature of the ship, which he feared might be a French vessel in league with hostile Indians.
+Massasoit never raised the issue again.